 Planet is defined as an astronomical body in the solar system that moves around or orbits the Sun.

 Definition of a Graha

-Graha – The one that moves
+Graha – The one that influences

 What about Rahu and Ketu?

 Well yes, where have they claimed that Rahu and Ketu can be “seen”.
-Rahu and Ketu are actually classified as Chaya Graha (meaning shadow grahas, not the real ones).
+Rahu and Ketu are actually classified as Chaaya Graha (meaning shadow grahas, not the real ones).
 Rahu and Ketu are actually the points of intersection of the paths of the Sun and the Moon as they travel in the celestial sphere.
 Rahu is the north lunar node and Ketu is the south lunar node.

 It is also a well known fact that eclipses occur when Sun and Moon are at one of these lunar nodes (Rahu or Ketu).
 Hence you have this story in India about Rahu swallowing the Sun.

-The common phrase used in Indian languages, “why are you sitting as if Rahu has caught you” while referring to people looking blank, is because even the Sun goes blank when Rahu catches it.
+The common phrase used in Indian languages, “why are you sitting as if Rahu has caught you” while referring to people looking blank, is because even the Sun goes blank when Rahu catches (influences) it.

 Why no Uranus and Neptune ?